aseprite/aseprite/src/README.md

 # Debugging Tricks

+When Aseprite is compiled with `ENABLE_DEVMODE`, you have the following extra commands available:

-* On Windows, you can use F5 to show the amount of used memory.
+* `F5`: On Windows shows the amount of used memory.
+* `F1`: Switch/test Screen/UI Scaling values.
-* On debug mode (when `_DEBUG` is defined), `Ctrl+Alt+Shift+Q` crashes the application in case that you want to test the anticrash feature or your need a memory dump file.
+* `Ctrl+Alt+Shift+Q`: crashes the application in case that you want to test the anticrash feature or your need a memory dump file.
-* On debug mode, you can use `Ctrl+Alt+Shift+R` to recover the active document from the data recovery store.
+* `Ctrl+Alt+Shift+R`: recover the active document from the data recovery store.